 If Thuram can score twice in 90 minutes against record European champions Real Madrid, it stands to reason he can do the business against a Man City team that has only advanced beyond the quarter-finals once.

 The France international took his chances with aplomb on Matchday 2 as Gladbach took a 2-0 lead, only to be pegged back by a pair of very late goals.
 He also contributed four assists across the Foals five other Group B encounters.

-Thuram has started all six of Gladbach's European encounters in 2020/21, and has scored twice in his last five competitive outings.
-Expect the man nicknamed 'Little Marcus' to make a big impact over the two legs.
+Thuram has started six of Gladbach's seven European encounters in 2020/21, and already has twice as many Champions League goals as his famous father Lilian managed in his trophy-laden career.
+Expect the man nicknamed 'Little Marcus' to make an impact over the course of the two legs.